Integrating Frontend Output

 </a>

-There is a special case where the file react-loader.0x....js serves as the entry point for all React components using client-side rendering.
+There is one special case: react-loader.0x....js acts as the entry point for React components that use client-side rendering.
 You only need to include it once in the layout.
-For the <head>
+In the <head>, use:

 The output will be: